cloudlinux/kuberdock-docker/docker/man/docker-build.1.md

    Remove intermediate containers after a successful build.
 The default is *true*.

 **-t**, **--tag**=""
    Repository names (and optionally with tags) to be applied to the resulting image in case of success.
+Refer to **docker-tag(1)** for more information about valid tag names.

 **-m**, **--memory**=*MEMORY*
   Memory limit